MaxCamillo/esp32-fuzzing-framework/README.md

 Multiple exit points can be defined by sepparating them with '+' For example <code> exit=0x400d53f0+0x400d5890 </code>

+# Whitebox Fuzzing via JTAG on Hardware

+For performing coverage guided fuzzing on the device itself, the code coverage instrumentation from GCC is used.
+Therefore, each desired source file needs to be compiled with the flag <code> --coverage </code>, as described in https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#app-trace-gcov-source-code-coverage .
+The generated coverage data gets dumped by the provided fuzzing-hook and translated to the hongfuzz instance.
+Therefore, the fuzzing-hook needs to be modified to the actual target.

 # Credits

 * https://github.com/google/honggfuzz